xenharmonic-devs/sonic-weave/BUILTIN.md

 Round value up to the nearest integer.

 ### cents(*interval*, *fractionDigits*)
 Convert interval to cents. `fractionDigits` represents the number of decimal digits in the cents representation.
 May produce non-algebraic (real) results if number of digits is not given.
+String arguments are interpreted as denoting cent quantities, not linear fractions.

 ### centsColor(*interval*)
 Color based on the size of the interval.
 Hue wraps around every 1200 cents.